ZadeAbhishek/DSA-Dev/Self_Inroduction/README.md

 # Introduce Yourself

+Good morning/afternoon/evening,

-Good Morning/evening / Afternoon sir/Maam Myself Abhishek Zade.
-I am from Chandrapur Maharashtra.
-I have done my Bachelor of Engineering with Honors in Data Science from AISSMS Institutes of Information Technology Pune University.
-Scoring 8.77 GPA.
+My name is Abhishek Zade, and I am currently pursuing my Master’s in Computer Science at Trinity College.
+I completed my Bachelor’s in Information Technology with Honors in Data Science from AISSMS Institutes of Information Technology, Pune University, where I graduated with an 8.77 GPA.

-I have done my 6 months of Internship in Pune based startup named Zenture IT Solution where my role was Frontend Developer.
-In the third year of my college, I was part of the Google Summer of Code 2021 and worked on a vanilla Javascript-based project named TouchCompatibilty to Simulator which enables the user to access the software through their phones.
-My final year Project is based on Machine learning and Natural language processing tittle Subjective Answer Evaluation Using Machine Learning and Natural Language Processing.

-I have skills in C++, Javascript, and Beginner in Python.
-I also have knowledge of Django and Reactjs Framework and Beginner in Flutter.
+During my undergraduate studies, I interned as a Frontend Developer at Zenture IT Solutions, a Pune-based startup, and participated in the Google Summer of Code 2021.
+In that program, I contributed to a project called TouchCompatibility to Simulator, which enabled mobile-based access to software.
+My final year project also focused on cutting-edge techniques, as I developed a machine learning and natural language processing solution for subjective answer evaluation.

-Apart from the Technical side coming to extra curricular I was media head of college in my final year of college.
-I have managed a team of 40 students from various departments across the AISSMS campus.
-Finally have also worked as a Freelance Video editor for a Delhi-based Youtuber having 700K subscribers.
+I am proficient in C++ and JavaScript and have experience working with Python, Django, and React.js.
+In addition to my technical skills, I served as the Media Head for my college, managing a team of 40 students from various departments, and I have also worked as a freelance video editor for a prominent Delhi-based YouTube channel with over 700K subscribers.

+More recently, I gained valuable industry experience at Jio Platforms Limited, where I spent a year working on backend systems using Next.js and Node.js.
+I believe my technical expertise, practical project experience, and leadership background position me well to contribute to the innovative environment at Amazon.

+Thank you for your time and consideration.

+Sincerely,
+Abhishek Zade